-This week we have a stitch called Knotted Buttonhole stitch which I found in Marion Nichols in her book Encyclopedia of Embroidery Stitches.
-There are a number of different varieties of buttonhole that is knotted one being a top knotted variety which is a combination of pistil and buttonhole stitch.
+I found Knotted Buttonhole stitch in Marion Nichols in her book Encyclopedia of Embroidery Stitches.
+There are a number of different varieties of buttonhole that is knotted, some are knotted on the base line others knotted at the top with a combination of pistil and buttonhole stitch.
 But that is not what we are looking at this week.
 This variety is knotted at the base of the buttonhole.

 Once you get into a rhythm this stitch is simple and quick to work and produces some great twiggy like stitches that look great as foliage in flower sprays.